Hybanos/TOP25-GEMM/report/report.typ

 )

 Here, we compute the first 4 elements of the $C$ matrix.
 However, (assuming a cache line can contain 4 values), we need to load 5 cache lines for this computation: the first 4 values of the $A$ matrix, and 4 columns of 4 values of the $B$ matrix (here, $B$ is still transposed).
-In the case where our cache can only contain 4 cache lines, our $B$ matrix would have to be fetched again in order to compute the second row of the $C$ matrix.
+In the case where our cache can only contain 4 cache lines, the entirety of the $B$ matrix would have to be fetched again in order to compute the second row of the $C$ matrix.

-Rearanging the kernel loops, we can change the access pattern of both $A$ and $B$ increasing the ratio of computed values to accessed cache lines.
+Rearranging the kernel loops, we can change the access pattern of both $A$ and $B$ increasing the ratio of computed values to accessed cache lines.
 In the folowing figure, we still compute 4 elements of $C$, but we manage to save a cache line from being loaded.

 #figure(
     image("img/ABC_stencil.png", height: 30%),